Qumulo/docs/cloud-native-azure-administrator-guide/getting-started/how-cloud-native-qumulo-works.md

 ---
 title: "How Cloud Native Qumulo on Azure Works"
 summary: "This section explains the main functionality of Cloud Native Qumulo on Azure (CNQ), shows the reference architecture, and lists the known limits.
-In addition, it provides an overview of the two-phase deployment, the post-deployment actions, and deployment optimization."
+In addition, it provides an overview of deployment, post-deployment actions, and deployment optimization."
 permalink: /cloud-native-azure-administrator-guide/getting-started/how-cloud-native-qumulo-works.html
 sidebar: cloud_native_azure_administrator_guide_sidebar
 ---